GiliSoft RAM Disk

 Start with RAM Disk for Browser Cache, RAM Disk for Browser Privacy, and the browser-specific guides for Chrome, Firefox, and Internet Explorer.

-Temporary files and SSD-conscious workflows
+Temporary files and SSD-conscious setups

 Use RAM Disk for Temp Files, RAM Disk to Reduce SSD Wear, and RAM Disk for SSD Users when the main goal is handling disposable write-heavy activity more cleanly.

-Developers and build workflows
+Developers and build tasks

 Use RAM Disk for Developers and RAM Disk for Build Cache when compiler cache, temporary project data, and intermediate build output need faster short-lived storage.